Skip To Content

 Service Automation Success Story: Retail Financial Company

-Challenge: A financial company with 400 US & UK locations had zero metrics in place to even measure the volume of work orders its vendors were managing each year.
-Consequently, the company had no idea how those vendors were performing in key areas including cost and quality.
+Challenge: A financial company with 400 US and UK locations had zero metrics in place to even measure the volume of work orders its vendors were managing each year.
+Consequently, the company had no idea how those vendors were performing.

-Result: Using service automation, this company instituted a formal vendor scorecard system built on a set number of criteria that were important to the FM team as well as the company’s store managers.
-The FM team took the additional and innovative step of soliciting direct feedback of contractor performance from the stores themselves through the platform as a scorecard line item that could be tracked over time.
+Result: Using service automation, this company instituted a formal vendor scorecard system built on a set number of criteria.
+The FM team took the additional and innovative step of soliciting direct feedback on contractor performance from the stores themselves through the platform as a scorecard line item that can be tracked over time.

 Effective Contractor Management Leads to Effective Facilities Management

 With locations all over the country and even the world to manage, commercial facilities management teams today are asked by their companies to do more with less.
-In addition, maintaining a corporate brand or organizational presence by ensuring superior customer experiences across physical environments has become mission critical.
-But legacy processes for managing contractors who are responsible for repair and maintenance of these locations can be expensive, time-consuming and ineffective.
+In addition, maintaining a corporate brand or organizational presence by ensuring superior customer experiences across physical environments has become mission-critical.

 contact an expert